Admiral

 encountered.
 I tend to use the spelling in common use at the

-start of a man's career as the standard.
-Thus, for example,
+start of a man's career as the 'master' spelling.
+Thus,

-Admiral Allen, whose DNB entry demands the spelling Allin', is
+for example, Admiral Allen, whose ODNB entry demands the spelling

-similar system helps with the quick identification of titled
+Allin'.
+A similar system helps with the quick

 |